 39. “Love And Happiness” – Al Green (1972)

-An exquisite slice of pure Al Green soul, this song may not have made much inroads in the charts but it endures as a snapshot of Green in his prime.
-Gritty, raw and perfect.
+An exquisite slice of pure Al Green soul, this song may not have made many inroads in the charts but it endures as a snapshot of Green in his prime.
+Gritty, raw and downright brilliant.

 38. “This Will Be (An Everlasting Love)” – Natalie Cole (1975)